brettamusselman/public-company-overview/database_design/design.md

 Transformations/Dimensional Modeling:
 - We can do this with either a set of BigQuery scripts and orchestrate through Python or through Dataflow/Dataproc
+    - I am leaning towards using DBT because apparently the dbt-bigquery package is really mature

 Design:
 - Ingest from "pco-store" into a BigQuery dataset and add a prefix to each table with "raw_{table name}"